 - Get used to the idea of attending regular ante-natal appointments.
-These will be at your GP’s, if you have arranged share care, a public hospital ante-natal clinic, or with a private obstetrician.
-Routine checks are usually attended at each visit as a means of screening for potential problems.
+These will be at your GP s, if you have arranged share care, a public hospital ante-natal clinic, or with a private obstetrician.
+Routine checks and getting an appropriate ultrasound are usually attended at each visit as a means of screening for potential problems.
 It is common for pregnant women to have their weight, tummy size, blood pressure and urine checked at each visit.
 This is usually every 4 weeks or so throughout the second trimester.

 Let's look at your baby's changes in your second trimester.

 Your baby is the size of your clenched fist.
 Its eyelids are fully formed but are still fused over their eyes.
 They ll stay this way throughout the second trimester.